University Email Account - Security Advice

 - Email Mailbox 'loss of access' or 'upgrade' alerts (Important: Digital Services will NEVER ask for your passwords in this manner)

 Access to this information may provide the spammer with the indirect route to other personal or financial information.

 Clicking on attachments and web links within suspect emails also increases the risk of malware and spyware infection of your computer or smart device.

-Example of phishing emails received by the University recently: Click Here For PDF
+View an example of phishing emails received by the University recently (PDF format)

 How to protect yourself